Metropolitan Electric Tramways

 A conductor and motorman pose with Tramcar No 73 on a short working to Bowes Park — photo probably taken in 1906.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 An enlargement of the above photograph showing the conductor and the motorman.
-The standard BETCo 'Magnet & Wheel' cap badge can just about be made out, which is being worn alone, i.e., without an employee number.
+The standard BETCo 'Magnet & Wheel' cap badge can just about be made out.

 Metropolitan Electric Tramways Stonebridge Depot Staff photo cica 1906

-A staff photo taken at the M.E.T depot at Stonebridge Park — although the photo is undated, the prominently positioned depot name strongly suggests that it was taken to commemorate the opening of the depot at the end of 1906.
+A staff photograph taken at the M.E.T. depot at Stonebridge Park — although undated, the prominently positioned depot name strongly suggests that it was taken to commemorate the opening of the depot at the end of 1906.
 Photo courtesy of the Dave Jones Collection.

 Metropolitan Electric Tramways conductors and tram motormen c1906